marcoalopez/GrainSizeTools/README.md

 - It produces ready-to-publish number- and area-weighted grain size plots, allowing to save the graphical - -output as a bitmap or vector images
 - It returns the modal intervals and their central values in the number- and area-weighted approaches
 - The script implements several algorithms to estimate the optimal bin size of the histogram and the bandwidth of the Gaussian KDE
-- The script is organized in a modular way using Python functions, which facilitates to modify, reuse or extend the code.
+- The script is organized in a modular way using functions, which facilitates to modify, reuse or extend the code.

 [1]: https://www.python.org/